Alberta leader reverses course, punishes for pandemic travel

 “Over the weekend I have listened to Albertans who are sending a clear message that they want real consequences,” Kenney tweeted Monday.

 Politicians travelling abroad for vacations during the pandemic became a big story in Canada last week after it became known that Ontario’s finance minister went to the luxury Caribbean island of St. Barts for weeks and seemingly tried to hide the fact by sending social media posts showing him in a sweater before a fireplace.
-Rod Phillips resigned last Thursday after being ordered home by Ontario Conservative Premier Doug Ford.
+Rod Phillips resigned last Thursday after being ordered home by Ontario’s Conservative Premier.

+Federal opposition Conservative Senate leader Don Plett also traveled to Mexico on Dec.
+28 for personal reasons, but quickly returned after Phillips and St. Barts became news.

+“Senator Plett travelled to Mexico on December 28th, upon arrival he reflected on his decision to travel and immediately made arrangements to return home on December 31st,” a spokesperson said in an email.

+Chelsea Tucker also said two Conservative Members of Parliament, Ron Liepert and David Sweet, traveled to the United States.
+She said Liepert went to address an emergency repair with his property and Sweet also traveled to the United States for a property issue, but decided to stay in the U.S. for leisure without informing the party.
+She said the leader accepted Sweet’s resignation as chair of a ethics committee.

+Two federal government Liberals also visited the U.S., one for a memorial service and another to visit a ailing relative.
+Both stepped own from certain roles.

-Opposition parties called for the resignation of Alberta Municipal Affairs Minister Tracy Allard after it was reported Thursday that she was in Hawaii over the holidays.
+Opposition parties in Alberta called for the resignation of Municipal Affairs Minister Tracy Allard after it was reported Thursday that she was in Hawaii over the holidays.
 Jamie Huckabay, Kenney’s chief of staff, travelled to the United Kingdom with his family before Christmas.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.